We will begin taking applications for 2018-19 scholarships on September 1, 2017

 If it is determined that an applicant has no financial need, they will be admitted as an Honorary Caddie-Scholar.

 The mission of the Scholarship is to meet the financial need of all applicants while at the same time preserving one of the great traditions of the game.
 We encourage all caddies to apply.

-To apply you must be a senior in high school, of already enrolled in college, be academically qualified, and be currently serving as a caddie at a Member Club of the Golf Association of Philadelphia (minimum of one full season of caddying required).
+To apply you must be a senior in high school, of already enrolled in college, be academically qualified, and be currently serving as a caddie at a Member Club of the Golf Association of Philadelphia (minimum of one full season of caddying required at time of application).